-Roller skates are making a comeback – for those of you who werent around in the ’70s – they are great way to exercise for adults and kids.
+Roller skates are making a comeback – for those who weren’t around in the ’70s – they are a great way to exercise for adults and kids.

-Many people have discovered this trend once again as a way to get around town in style during the lockdowns.
-Now, even though we can roam around freely – it looks like roller skates are here to stay.
+Many people have discovered this trend again as a way to get around town in style during the lockdowns.
+Now, even though we can roam freely, it looks like roller skates are here to stay.